BrianCDavisResearch/abaqus-indentation-plugin/README.md

 # abaqus-indentation-plugin
-Abaqus plugin for indentation FEA simulation
+Abaqus plugin for FEA simulation of sharp indentation

 Place the folder "SharpIndentation" into your abaqus_plugins directory